Victor12z/Manual-QA-Game-Portofolio/README.md

 ## NOTES:

 - In addition to PC titles, I have tested consoles and mobile games.
-- More games will come.
+- More tests will come.